Desbeers/ChordProMac/README.md

 - Open and save **ChordPro** files
 - QuickLook the PDF
 - Export the PDF
+- Choose templates
+- Transpose and transcode a song

 ## Notes

-- MacOS 13 or higher.
+- MacOS 12 or higher.
 - I don't want to use any external packages.